 - 1. Shift the transmission to Neutral.
 Stop the engine. - 2.
 Place your motorcycle on its side stand on a firm, level surface. - 3.
-Loosen the rear axle nut. - 4.
-Loosen the lock nuts on both sides of the swingarm.
+Loosen the rear axle nut.

-5. Turn both adjusting nuts an equal number of turns until the correct drive chain slack is obtained.
-Turn the adjusting nuts clockwise to tighten the chain.
-Turn the adjusting nuts counterclockwise to provide more slack.
+4. Turn both adjusting bolts an equal number of turns until the correct drive chain slack is obtained.
+Turn the adjusting bolts counterclockwise to tighten the chain.
+Turn the adjusting bolts clockwise to provide more slack.
 Adjust the slack at a point midway between the drive sprocket and the driven sprocket.